By Vibhu Singh

 K-Nearest Neighbors (KNN) is one of the simplest algorithms used in Machine Learning for regression and classification problem.
 KNN algorithms use a data and classify new data points based on a similarity measures (e.g. distance function).
 Classification is done by a majority vote to its neighbors.
 The data is assigned to the class which has the most nearest neighbors.
 As you increase the number of nearest neighbors, the value of k, accuracy might increase.

-Now, let us understand the implementation of K-Nearest Neighbors in Python in creating a trading strategy.
+Now, let us understand the implementation of K-Nearest Neighbors (KNN) in Python in creating a trading strategy.

 1. Import the Libraries

-We will start by importing the necessary libraries.
-We will import the pandas libraries to use the features of its powerful dataframe.
+We will start by importing the necessary libraries required to implement the KNN Algorithm in Python.
 We will import the numpy libraries for scientific calculation.
 Next, we will import the matplotlib.pyplot library for plotting the graph.
 We will import two machine learning libraries KNeighborsClassifier from sklearn.neighbors to implement the k-nearest neighbors vote and accuracy_score from sklearn.metrics for accuracy classification score.
 We will also import fix_yahoo_finance package to fetch data from Yahoo.

 2. Fetch the Data